Get the Best WordPress Backup

 Step 1: Download the Duplicator Plugin

 To easily start cloning your website, we’d recommend installing Duplicator.
-With over 1 million active installations, our plugin is the most popular option for WordPress migrations:
+With over 1.5 million active installations, this plugin is the most popular option for WordPress migrations.

 Using Duplicator, you’ll be able to copy your WordPress site to a different domain, web host, or local environment.
 Plus, you won’t suffer from any downtime.

 First, choose your preferred license for Duplicator Pro.
-Although you can download a free version, our premium subscriptions include drag-and-drop installations, cloud storage, automatic backups, and much more.
+Although you can download a free version, our premium subscriptions include drag-and-drop migrations, cloud storage, automatic backups, and much more.

-During the checkout process, you’ll get a license key for Duplicator Pro.
+During checkout, you’ll get a license key for Duplicator Pro.
 Before you start using the plugin, go to Duplicator Pro » Settings » Licensing:

 Duplicator license key